hime-no/hello-world/common/readme.md

 This folder stores all material common to any of the Ecobox sub-projects.

-Example: libraries providing access to DHT fmily of Temperature/Humidity sensors
+Example: libraries providing access to DHT family of Temperature/Humidity sensors